 February 9, 2021

-Do you now have a general understanding of who Noah is after reading these passages?
-What kind of person is Noah?
+Do you now have a general understanding of who Noah was after reading these passages?
+What kind of person was Noah?
 The original text is: “Noah was a just man and perfect in his generations.”
-According to the understanding of modern people, what kind of a person is a just man back in that time?
+According to the understanding of modern people, what kind of a person was a “just man” back in those days?
 A just man should be a perfect man.
-Do you know whether this perfect man is perfect in the eyes of man or perfect in the eyes of God?
-Without a doubt, this perfect man is a perfect man in the eyes of God and not in the eyes of man.
+Do you know whether this perfect man was perfect in the eyes of man, or perfect in the eyes of God?
+Without a doubt, this perfect man was a perfect man in the eyes of God, but not in the eyes of man.
 This is for certain!
-This is because man is blind and cannot see, and only God looks upon the entire earth and every single person, only God knows Noah is a perfect man.
+This is because man is blind and cannot see, and only God looks upon the entire earth and every single person, and only God knew that Noah was a perfect man.
 Therefore, God’s plan to destroy the world with a flood began from the moment He called upon Noah.

-That Noah was called upon is a simple fact, but the main point of what we are talking about—God’s disposition, His will, and His essence in this record—is not simple.
+That Noah was called upon is a simple fact, but the main point of what we are talking about—God’s disposition, His will, and His essence in this record—is not so simple.
 To understand these several aspects of God, we must first understand the kind of person God desires to call upon, and through this, understand His disposition, will, and essence.
 This is crucial.
 So in God’s eyes, just what kind of a person is this man He calls upon?
-This must be a person who can listen to His words, who can follow His instructions.
+This must be a person who can listen to His words and who can follow His instructions.
 At the same time, this must also be a person with a sense of responsibility, someone who will carry out God’s word by treating it as the responsibility and duty they are bound to fulfill.
 Then does this person need to be someone who knows God?
-No. Back in that time, Noah had not heard too much of God’s teachings or experienced any of God’s work.
-Therefore, Noah’s knowledge of God was very little.
+No. Back in that time, Noah had not heard much of God’s teachings or experienced any of God’s work.
+Therefore, Noah had very little knowledge of God.
 Although it is recorded here that Noah walked with God, did he ever see God’s person?
-The answer is definitively no!
-Because in those days, only God’s messengers came to people.
+The answer is definitely no!
+Because in those days, only God’s messengers came among people.
 While they could represent God in saying and doing things, they were merely conveying God’s will and His intentions.
 God’s person was not revealed to man face-to-face.
-In this part of the scriptures, all we basically see is what this person Noah had to do and what God’s instructions to him were.
+In this part of the scriptures, all we basically see is what Noah had to do and what God’s instructions to him were.
 So what was the essence expressed by God here?
 Everything God does is planned with precision.
-When He sees a thing or a situation occurring, there will be a standard to measure it in His eyes, and this standard will determine whether He commences a plan to deal with it or how to treat this thing and situation.
-He is not indifferent or has no feelings toward everything.
-It’s actually the complete opposite.
-There is a verse here that God said to Noah: “The end of all flesh is come before me; for the earth is filled with violence through them; and, behold, I will destroy them with the earth.”
-Inthis time, did He say He was destroying only humans?
+When He sees a thing or a situation occurring, in His eyes there is a standard to measure it with, and this standard determines whether He launches a plan to deal with it or what approach to take in dealing with this thing or situation.
+He is not indifferent or lacking in feelings toward everything.
+It is actually the complete opposite.
+There is a verse here stating what God said to Noah: “The end of all flesh is come before Me; for the earth is filled with violence through them; and, behold, I will destroy them with the earth.”
+When God said this, did He mean He was destroying only humans?
 No!
 God said He was going to destroy all living things of flesh.
 Why did God want destruction?
-There is another revelation of God’s disposition here: In God’s eyes, there is a limit to His patience toward man’s corruption, toward the filthiness, violence, and disobedience of all flesh.
+There is another revelation of God’s disposition here; in God’s eyes, there is a limit to His patience toward man’s corruption, toward the filthiness, violence, and disobedience of all flesh.
 What is His limit?
-It’s as God said: “God looked on the earth, and, behold, it was corrupt; for all flesh had corrupted his way on the earth.”
+It is as God said: “God looked on the earth, and, behold, it was corrupt; for all flesh had corrupted his way on the earth.”
 What does the phrase “for all flesh had corrupted his way on the earth” mean?
-It means any living thing, including those who followed God, those who called on the , those who once sacrificed burnt offerings to God, those who verbally acknowledged God and even praised God—once their behavior was full of corruption and reached God’s eyes, He would have to destroy them.
+It means any living things, including those who followed God, those who called on the, those who once made burnt offerings to God, those who verbally acknowledged God and even praised God—once their behavior was full of corruption and reached God’s eyes, He would have to destroy them.
 That was God’s limit.
-So to what extent did God remain patient to man and the corruption of all flesh?
+So to what extent did God remain patient with man and the corruption of all flesh?
 To the extent that all people, whether followers of God or unbelievers, were not walking the right path.
 To the extent that man was not just morally corrupt and full of evil, but where there was no one who believed in God’s existence, let alone anyone who believed that the world is ruled by God and that God can bring people light and the right path.
 To the extent that man despised God’s existence and did not permit God to exist.
-Once man’s corruption reached this point, God would no longer have patience.
-What would replace it instead?
+Once man’s corruption reached this point, God could stand it no longer.
+What would replace it?
 The coming of God’s wrath and God’s punishment.
 Was that not a partial revelation of God’s disposition?
-In this current age, is there still a just man in the eyes of God?
-Is there still a perfect man in the eyes of God?
+In this current age, are there no men who are righteous in the eyes of God?
+Are there no men who are perfect in the eyes of God?
 Is this age one in which the behavior of all flesh on earth is corrupt in the eyes of God?
-In this day and age, apart from those God wants to make complete, those who can follow God and accept His salvation, aren’t all people of flesh challenging the limit of God’s patience?
-Isn’t everything that happens beside you, what you see with your eyes and hear with your ears, and personally experience every day in this world full of violence?
-In God’s eyes, shouldn’t such a world, such an age, be ended?
-Though the background of the current age is completely different from the background of Noah’s time, the feelings and wrath God has toward man’s corruption remains exactly the same as it was back at that time.
-God is able to be patient because of His work, but in accordance with all kinds of circumstances and conditions, this world should have been destroyed long ago in God’s eyes.
-The situation is far and beyond what it was back when the world was destroyed by flood.
-But what’s the difference?
+In this day and age, are all people of flesh—apart from those God wants to make complete, and those who can follow God and accept His salvation—not challenging the limit of God’s patience?
+Is everything that happens beside you—what you see with your eyes and hear with your ears, and personally experience every day in this world—not full of violence?
+In God’s eyes, should such a world, such an age, not be ended?
+Though the background of the current age is completely different from the background of Noah’s time, the feelings and wrath God has toward man’s corruption remain exactly the same.
+God is able to be patient because of His work, but in light of the circumstances and conditions, in God’s eyes this world should have been destroyed long ago.
+The circumstances are far beyond what they were when the world was destroyed by flood.
+But what is the difference?
 This is also the thing that saddens God’s heart the most, and perhaps something none of you can appreciate.

 In this record of Noah’s story, do you see a part of God’s disposition?
 There is a limit to God’s patience toward man’s corruption, filthiness, and violence.
 When He reaches that limit, He will no longer be patient and will instead begin His new management and new plan, start to do what He has to do, reveal His deeds and the other side of His disposition.
 This action of His is not to demonstrate that He must never be offended by man or that He is full of authority and wrath, and it is not to show that He can destroy humanity.
-It is that His disposition and His holy essence can no longer allow, no longer have the patience for this kind of humanity to live before Him, to live under His dominion.
-That is to say, when all of mankind is against Him, when there is no one He can save in the whole earth, He will no longer have patience for such a humanity, and will, without any misgiving, carry out His plan—to destroy this kind of humanity.
+It is that His disposition and His holy essence can no longer allow or have the patience for this kind of humanity to live before Him, to live under His dominion.
+That is to say, when all of mankind is against Him, when there is no one He can save on the whole earth, He will no longer have patience for such a humanity and will, without any misgiving, carry out His plan—to destroy this kind of humanity.
 Such an act by God is determined by His disposition.
 This is a necessary consequence, and a consequence that every created being under God’s dominion must bear.
-Doesn’t this show that in this current age, God cannot wait to complete His plan and save the people He wants to save?
+Does this not show that in this current age, God cannot wait to complete His plan and save the people He wants to save?
 Under these circumstances, what does God care about the most?
-Not how those who don’t follow Him at all or those who oppose Him anyway treat Him or resist Him, or how mankind is slandering Him.
-He only cares about whether those who follow Him, the objects of His salvation in His management plan, have been made complete by Him, whether they have achieved His satisfaction.
+Not how those who do not follow Him at all or those who oppose Him anyway treat Him or resist Him, or how mankind is slandering Him.
+He only cares about whether those who follow Him, the objects of His salvation in His management plan, have been made complete by Him, whether they have become worthy of His satisfaction.
 As for the people other than those who follow Him, He merely occasionally provides a bit of punishment to express His wrath.
-For example: tsunamis, earthquakes, volcano eruptions, and so forth.
+For example: tsunamis, earthquakes, and volcanic eruptions.
 At the same time, He is also strongly protecting and looking after those who follow Him and are about to be saved by Him.
-God’s disposition is this: On the one hand, He can give the people He intends to make complete extreme patience and tolerance, and wait for them for as long as He possibly can; on the other hand, God strongly hates and loathes the brood of Satan who don’t follow Him and oppose Him.
-Although He doesn’t care whether this brood of Satan follow Him or worship Him, He still detests them while having patience for them in His heart, and as He determines the ending of this brood of Satan, He is also waiting for the arrival of the steps of His management plan.
+God’s disposition is this: On the one hand, He can have extreme patience and tolerance toward the people He intends to make complete, and He can wait for them for as long as He possibly can; on the other hand, God passionately hates and loathes the Satan-type of people who do not follow Him and oppose Him.
+Although He does not care whether these Satan-types follow Him or worship Him, He still detests them while having patience for them in His heart, and as He determines the ending of these Satan-types, He is also waiting for the arrival of the steps of His management plan.